LeoDoesCoding/Maze-Generator-and-Solver/README.md

-# Maze Generator & Solver [WIP]
+# Maze Generator & Solver [WIP, but working as intended]
 SFML libraries for Graphics, System and Window must be setup in order to run the code in VS.

 Todo:
  - Other maze-solving algorithms
- - Clean any code messes/optimise code

  ## Project Parameters
  - Generates a graph of nodes with a maximum of 4 bi-directional connections of equal value/distance, constrained by coordinate placement on a 2D array.